abhideepghosh/SumItUpAI/readme.md

 ## About the Creator

-The Generative AI WebApp is brought to you by Abhideep Ghosh, a passionate developer with a keen interest in artificial intelligence and web technologies.
+The SumItUpAI WebApp is brought to you by Abhideep Ghosh, a passionate developer with a keen interest in artificial intelligence and web technologies.
 Abhideep's dedication to creating innovative and engaging projects is showcased in this web app.